nating/cs-exams/assets/notes/third-year/advanced-telecommunications/transport-layer.md

 The Timeout interval is the EstimatedRTT plus 4 * (Safety Margin).

-The saftey margin is calculated with a formula:
+The safety margin is calculated with a formula:

 ```
 SafetyMargin = (1 - (B * SafetyMargin) + (B * |SampleRTT - EstimatedRTT|) )